 Why Infuse Cannabis?

+Capture the full spectrum of cannabinoids and other plant compounds from the plant.
+Learn to infuse at home.
 Unfortunately, so much is missing from edibles sold at stores.
 Typically made from distillate, store edibles are stripped of terpenes and all the beneficial compounds of cannabis.
 The primary objective is to “get one high”.

 Store bought edibles are expensive and are often extremely high in calories and sugar.